 The Minister said his Ministry was also in the process of developing a “National Plastic Waste Management Policy,” which was currently at its Zero Draft stage, to direct the country on how to deal with the current nation-wide challenge with the disposal of these non-bio degradable products.

 The National Plastics Management Policy, he said, is a combination of a broad spectrum of measures.

 The policy calls for environmental education and creation of awareness, turning plastic waste into a resource for value addition, and using sustainable chemistries as a tool for spearheading innovation and economic development.

 He lauded the efforts being made by the Company to ensure environmental cleanliness, which would help create more jobs and provide a source of income of Ghanaians.

-The Minister, however, urged the public to minimise their use of plastics and substitute them with bio degradable products, to save the environment from the current excessive pollution and filth.
+The Minister, however, urged the public to minimize their use of plastics and substitute them with bio degradable products, to save the environment from the current excessive pollution and filth.

 Mr Nelson Boateng, the Managing Director of NELPLAST Ghana Limited, in an interview with the media, explained that the company was motivated to come up with the innovation, when it realised that only sachet water waste were being collected for their recycling plant.